Information and Jewellery CAD software comparison list last updated and verified July 2022

 - Okay: Rhino

 Creating and Managing Pave Setting

 - Good: Firestorm, Rhino with 2Shapes or Panther 3D

 - Can do it, but not really designed for it: Rhino

-- Cannot do it at all: Geomagic Sculpt, Mudbox, Zbrush (there is a way of synthesizing pave in Zbrush, but it’s not useable for production)
+- Cannot do it at all: Carveco, Geomagic Freeform, Mudbox, Zbrush (there is a way of synthesizing pave in Zbrush, but it’s not usable for production)

 Working in Front of a Client